Pope shakes up Vatican by replacing conservative doctrinal chief

 Mueller is one of several cardinals in the Vatican who have publicly sparred with the pope.

+His departure follows the high-profile exit of fellow conservative Cardinal George Pell, the Vatican economy minister who took a leave of absence on Thursday to face charges of historical sexual abuse in his native Australia.

-In 2015 he was among 13 cardinals who signed a secret letter to the pope complaining that a meeting of bishops discussing family issues was stacked in favor of liberals.
+In 2015 both were among 13 cardinals who signed a secret letter to the pope complaining that a meeting of bishops discussing family issues was stacked in favor of liberals.
 The letter was leaked, embarrassing the signatories.

 "Clearly, the pope and Cardinal Mueller have not been on the same page for five years," the priest said.